Mr-Coxall/Computer-Based-Problem-Solving/docs/functions/index.rst

    :alt: cartoon
    :align: center

 The goal of the previous section was to introduce you to the concept of structured programming design.
-The reasons programs are designed using this method are to:
+The reasons programs are designed using this method are:

 - easier to develop accurately
 - develop in less time